rangle/ngCourse2/handout/features/spread_and_rest.md

 add(...args); // same as `add(args[0], args[1])`, or `add.apply(null, args)`
 ```

-Functions aren't the only place in JavaScript that makes use of comman separated
+Functions aren't the only place in JavaScript that makes use of comma separated
 lists. `[]`s can now be concatenated with ease:

 ```js